Valparaíso in 3 Days

 Naval Building

-The imposing blue Naval Building, or Edificio Armada de Chile dominates the Plaza.
+The imposing blue Naval Building, or Edificio Armada de Chile, to give it its official title, dominates the Plaza.

 Naval Building and Plaza Sotomayor